System Acceptance Review

 Testing and Operations: Describe the testing that your team has completed to date, and your plan for testing prior to the competition.
 Teams should address how they will conduct testing at the component/subsystem level, system level, and operational testing/training.

-Page 5 of the SAR Report is required to provide an up-to-date team budget (including all project income and expenses), plus a Gantt chart (including at a minimum the period September 1, 2022 through June 3, 2023).
+Page 5 of the SAR Report is required to provide an up-to-date budget table (including all project income and expenses), plus a Gantt chart (including at a minimum the period September 1, 2023 through June 1, 2024).

-Page 6 of the SAR Report should consist exclusively of the SAR Science Plan, which should describe the test(s) designed to take place on-board the rover, and how the team will be able to distinguish between extant, extinct, and no life with the on-board life detection instrument/method of choice.**
+Page 6 of the SAR Report should consist exclusively of the SAR Science Plan, which should describe the test(s) designed to take place on-board the rover, including the sample cache system and the on-board instrument(s)/method(s) of choice.**

 SAR Video Content